Error Handling Patterns

 Pattern 1: Retry with Exponential Backoff

-Automatically retry failed operations with increasing delays between attempts.
-This is the foundation of transient error handling.
+Retry failed operations with increasing delays between attempts.
+The foundation of transient error handling.

 How It Works